 Coronado High School's auditorium was torn down during 2005-07 renovations, but its unique roof and intricate exterior mosaic, seen in an opening scene when Bill and Ted leave school in a red Mustang, was saved and moved, piece by piece, to the new auditorium.

 During filming, Dan Shor (Billy the Kid) and Jane Wiedlin (Joan of Arc) were 31 and 29 years old, respectively.
 The real Billy the Kid and Joan of Arc were 21 and 19, respectively, when they were killed.

 After Missy drives Bill & Ted to Ted's house to get his books, Missy pulls the February 16th, 1987 issue of People Magazine out of the groceries and begins reading the article: "Could They Get Away with Murder?"

 When Bill and Ted get Ludwig van Beethoven, the film shows they are in Kassel, Germany, 1810.
 At that time, Kassel was the seat of the court of Jérôme Bonaparte - the younger brother of Napoleon Bonaparte.

 The bar fight scene is parallel to the girl scout fight scene in Airplane!
 (1980).
 Both begin over a poker cheat (extra ace), have the same punches and bar stool hit, and end with one being slid across the bar until breaking through a wall or juke box.

 The trivia item below may give away important plot points.

 During the scene where Bill & Ted are leaving Napoleon in Ted's younger brother Deacon's care, you can see an electric football game in the background.
-Assuming Ted grew up playing the game, it helps explain why Bill & Ted are good at it and can best the reaper when they play in the sequel.
+Assuming Ted grew up playing the game, it helps explain why Bill & Ted are good at it and can best the Grim Reaper when they play in Bill & Ted's Bogus Journey (1991).